Analyst: Israel’s costly misunderstanding of Hamas’ true aims – KION546

 Michael: No. Israel does not intend to remain in Gaza and to rule the population there.
 It might begin with an international mission force or an Arab mission force, and it will end with the return of the Palestinian Authority to the Gaza Strip.
 I think the Palestinian Authority cannot return immediately to the Gaza Strip.
 Otherwise, it will be perceived by the Palestinian constituency as a traitor, as someone who collaborated with Israel to topple Hamas.
 But I think that after a while and with the right preparations, it might be a reasonable model that the Palestinian Authority will return to rule the Gaza Strip.

-Bergen: Why would the Palestinians recognize Israel’s right to exist without getting something in return, when the settlements are expanding on the West Bank?
+Bergen: Why would the Palestinians make a final deal with Israel without getting something in return, when the settlements are expanding on the West Bank?

 Michael: The settlements were never the issue.
 Israel dismantled all the settlements in the Gaza Strip and North Samaria (in 2005).